 Textbook: "Developmental Mathematics," 2nd edition, by Sullivan, Struve, Mazzarella.
 Required: Appropriate MyMathLab (MML) access code (do not purchase a generic code, the code is book specific).
 You may purchase the 18-week access code for a lower price, but you cannot upgrade to the lifetime code once you purchase the restricted one.
+Because this is the first in a series of 3 courses using this text, I recommend purchasing the lifetime access.

 Optional: You may "upgrade" your access by purchasing a hard copy of the book directly from Pearson for an additional cost (between \$50 and \$60 before tax).
 There will be copies of the book on reserve for use in the library (you will not be able to take the book from the library home).